Seunope/node-blog-api/README.md

 # NODE-BLOG-BACKEND-API

+Simple API for blog that have users, posts and comments

 ## Get started

 Edit the env.sample created for you by default, edit it with your basic info then run: